 Year: January 2017

-The author taps from his experience as Senior Consultant at CloudBees to teach the many aspects of developing, testing, deploying, managing, and monitoring services within Docker Swarm clusters.
+The author taps from his experience as a Senior Consultant at CloudBees to teach the many aspects of developing, testing, deploying, managing, and monitoring services within Docker Swarm clusters.

 Expect to learn the tools you need to run a cluster.
 Also, look forward to a quick yet detailed primer on running clusters locally on your laptop.